rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ## New Features

+### CdrContainer Component

+We have created a new CdrContainer component which encapsulates the basic responsive layout logic for REI pages.
+This component behaves the same as the `cdr-container` mixins and is intended as an option for replacing the now deprecated `cdr-container` utility class.
+See the [CdrContainer](../../components/container) page for more information.

 ### Brand Color Updates

 We have updated the color values of some Cedar tokens to make use of the REI brand color palette.
 Those tokens are also being used to style the `default` and `sale` version of the CdrButton.